The Girl Who Drank the Moon: Plot

 Luna's mother, whose paper birds carry her to the house of Glerk, Fyrian, Xan, and Luna, discovers magical shoes that give their wearer the ability to run fast.

 Ignatia soon meets Luna's mother and tries to reclaim the shoes from her, as they once belonged to her.
 However, Luna's mother escapes, and Luna soon meets Antain and Xan.
 Antain tries to attack her, but Luna stops him and discovers her true magical abilities in the process.
 Xan transforms back to being her real self, and Luna's mother and Ignatia meet them all.
 It is revealed that Ignatia needs people's grief to stay alive, which is why she did not help the magicians and witches during the volcanic eruption in the past and fed on Xan's grief.
 She then decided to become the unofficial leader of the town, where she has remained for centuries, spreading rumors about Xan and feeding off of people's grief after they lost their youngest children.

 Meanwhile, Glerk tells Fyrian why he is small, speculating that it is because he was too close to his mother when she died in the volcano eruption centuries ago.
 Fyrian also learns of Ignatia and what she did centuries ago.

 Antain is scarred to learn that Ignatia is the true cause of the suffering, and Luna's mother supports Xan's accusations against Ignatia.
-It is revealed that the witch Xan hid her grief from was Ignatia; however, Ignatia had her own grief which hardened her heat, and so she needed the grief of others to survive.
+It is revealed that the witch Xan hid her grief from was Ignatia; however, Ignatia had her own grief which hardened her heart, and so she needed the grief of others to survive.
 Fyrian tries to kill Ignatia for being responsible for his mother's death, but is stopped by Luna, Glerk and Xan.
 Suddenly, the volcano erupts again, and it is revealed that the witches, magicians and dragons sealed the volcano many years ago.
 This time, instead of sealing it, they let it erupt, protecting the towns by making bubbles that protect them and their people.

 After this, Gherland is put in prison, while Ignatia and Xan are in a hospital as they are both dying.
 Luna asks the townspeople for her mother's name, and her name is revealed to be Adara.

 Xan dies peacefully, and Glerk travels with her to the swamp.

 Luna and Fyrian grieve for Xan.
 Antain and Ethyne, who allow Luna and Adara to stay with them, support the townspeople.

 Luna travels with Fyrian to other cities to tell them the truth about Xan.